trinodb/trino/docs/src/main/sphinx/admin/graceful-shutdown.rst

 * If you have HTTPS/TLS enabled, you have to ensure the worker certificate is CA signed, or trusted by the server calling the shut down endpoint.
   Otherwise, you can make the call ``--insecure``, but that isn't recommended.
-* If :ref:`system information rules<system_information_rules>` are configured,
+* If :ref:`system information rules <system-file-auth-system_information>` are
-  then the user in the HTTP request must have read and write permissions in the system information rules.
+  configured, then the user in the HTTP request must have read and write permissions in the system information rules.

 Shutdown behavior
 -----------------